WeblateOrg/weblate/docs/user/glossary.rst

 Glossary terms
 --------------

-The glossary terms are translated in a same way as regular tranlations.
-You can toggle additional features using the :guilabel:`Tools` menu on each term.
+Glossary terms are translated the same way regular tranlations are.
+You can toggle additional features using the :guilabel:`Tools` menu for each term.

 Not translatable terms
 ++++++++++++++++++++++